tripal/tripal_doc/docs/dev_guide/module_dev/fields/types.rst

 Field Type Schema
 ^^^^^^^^^^^^^^^^^^^

 When creating a new field you need to add schema for the `field settings` and `field storage settings`.
-This is done by adding two stanzas to the ``config/schema/mymodule.schema.yml`` file as follows where the field machine name is ``my_field``.
+This is done by adding two stanzas to the ``config/schema/mymodule.schema.yml`` file as follows, where the field machine name is ``my_field``.

 .. code-block:: yaml